-In a teeth cleaning appointment, the dentist first examines your teeth and then removes any plaque and tartar with special tools.
+In a teeth cleaning appointment, the dentist near me first examines your teeth and then removes any plaque and tartar with special tools.
 Following this, the dentist finishes with a professional floss and fluoride rinse.

 Does deep cleaning (root planing/scaling) for gingivitis hurt?

 No. Because the Emergency Dentist uses anesthesia or numbing gel for the respective area, you feel no pain during deep cleaning for gingivitis.

 How to get an affordable dental cleaning without insurance?

 One way to get affordable dental cleaning without insurance is by signing up on a dental network.
 This gives you access to discounts on each visit to the dentist.

 How do dental professionals care for their teeth?